 U.S. Dual Citizenship Countries List

-Below is the list of countries that allow dual citizenship with the U.S. It is though subject to national laws and restrictions on eligibility.
+Below is the list of countries, in Europe, the Carribean, and all over the world, that allow dual citizenship with the U.S. It is though subject to national laws and restrictions on eligibility.

 - United States

 - United Kingdom

 - Sierra Leone

 - Sri Lanka